How To Care For Your Contact Lenses

 Caring for your contact lenses is very important because not doing so can lead to a variety of eye infections, including some that cause blindness.
-It is highly recommended that after purchasing color contact lenses that you visit an eye doctor to be instructed on how to put them in and take care of them properly.
+It is highly recommended that you visit an eye care professional or doctor before you purchase your first pair of colored contacts to be instructed on how to put them in and take care of them properly.
 Below are the basics that you need to follow:

 Clean, Rinse and Disinfect

-Wash your hands thoroughly every time you handle your contact lenses so that you don't transfer dirt and germs to your eye.
-Try to avoid moisturizing soaps, as they are not good for contact lenses.
-Always dry your hands with a lint-free towel.
+- Wash your hands thoroughly every time you handle your colored contact lenses to prevent the transfer of dirt and germs to your eyes.
+Avoid using moisturizing soaps, as they are not suitable for contact lenses, and always dry your hands with a lint-free towel.

-Remove one lens and clean it with a multi-purpose solution.
-Cleaning removes eye-produced buildup, cosmetics and other debris that impairs lens comfort.
-Rub the lens in the palm of your hand with a few drops of solution and avoid touching the surface of the lens with your nails.
+- Remove one lens at a time and clean it with a multi-purpose lens solution.
+This cleaning process eliminates eye-produced buildup, cosmetics, and other debris that can compromise lens comfort.
+Rub the lens very gently in the palm of your hand with a few drops of solution and be sure to avoid touching the lens's surface with your nails.